HemalishaTagore/PROMPT-ENGINEERING-EX.NO-3/README.md

+# Date: 26/11/2025
 # Ex.No.3-Scenario-Based Report Development Utilizing Diverse Prompting Techniques for the the following Prompt Engineering types with examples - Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting.

-# DATE:

-# REGISTER NUMBER :
+# REGISTER NUMBER : 25017673

 # Aim: To write the prompts for these following prompt types and evaluate that using any one method